kwedwick/P0-Restaurant-Review/ProjectRequirements.md

 - add reviews to a restaurant as a user - done
 - view details of restaurants as a user - done
 - view reviews of restaurants as a user - done
-- calculate reviews’ average rating for each restaurant
+- calculate reviews’ average rating for each restaurant - done
 - search restaurant (by name, rating, zip code, etc.) - done by name

 ### Models